exogen/foobot-graphql/README.md

 * **`client`**: A custom API client instance to use.
 See the [client submodule](src/client.js) for help with creating a custom instance.
-* Any remaining options are passed along to [express-graphql][].
-See the [express-graphql][] documentation for how to control JSON pretty printing, exposing GraphiQL, etc.
+* Any remaining options are passed along to the standard GraphQL middleware.
+  See the [express-graphql][] documentation for more information.

 ### Environment Variables

 * **`FOOBOT_API_KEY`**: API key to authenticate with.
 [Request an API key][API] at the Foobot site.
 * **`FOOBOT_USERNAME`**: Username of the account owner.
-* **`FOOBOT_DEFAULT_DEVICE`**: Device UUID of to use as the default, so you don’t have to look it up and specify it every time if you only have one device.
+* **`FOOBOT_DEFAULT_DEVICE`**: Device UUID to use as the default, so you don’t have to look it up and specify it every time if you only have one device.
 * **`PORT`**: Port number to use, if running the standalone server.

 When running the standalone server, [dotenv][] is used to load these variables from a `.env` file, if one exists in the current working directory.
+See the [dotenv][] package for more information.

 ### Debugging

-The `DEBUG` environment variable can be used to enable logging for all of this package’s submodules:
+The `DEBUG` environment variable can be used to enable logging for all (or just some) of this package’s submodules:

 ```sh
 $ DEBUG=foobot-graphql:* foobot-graphql